Vincent-Maret/booking_api/README.md

 # booking_api

-A fake restaurant booking API implementing HATEOAS
+A fake restaurant booking API implementing HATEOAS.
+Write in python with flask framework.

 ## Linters used